 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-If you have made my No Knead Focaccia Bread you will know how easy and how good it is.
-Well, this No Knead Cinnamon Pull Apart Bread is adapted from that recipe and is even better because it involves lots of cinnamon and sugar.
+If you have made my No Knead Focaccia Bread or No Knead Vegan Dinner Rolls, you will know how easy and how good they are.
+Well, this No Knead Cinnamon Pull Apart Bread is made in a very similar way to both, and is even better because it involves lots of cinnamon and sugar.
+It's kind of a cinnamon roll and monkey bread hybrid and is absolutely perfect for brunch.
 Perfect for those of you with a sweet tooth like me!

 If you choose to frost it then it gets over-the-top sticky and delicious.
 Like seriously irresistible.